Aeyos/react-test/README.md

 * The form could be componetized to wrap the boilerplate better and be less verbose.
 * The Styled components could be better organized
+* States will always be brazilian states despite country selection

 ## Credits